Available with Workflow Manager license.

 After editing the properties on the Related Properties tab, click Apply on the bottom of the tab and store the changes.
 If you are not satisfied with the edits, click Revert and revert all the properties to the values they had before editing.

-You can also set up your workflows to include the Edit Extended Properties step for updating related properties as part of a job's workflow.
-For more information about editing and updating related properties using a workflow step, see Step templates.
+You can also set up your workflows to include the Edit Extended Properties for creating a new row for related properties as part of a job's workflow.